From BR Bullpen

 "The correlation I felt was like going from high school to performing open-heart surgery.
 I felt that's how much better I had to be." - David Clyde, quoted in an August 2003 Baseball Digest article about him

 David Clyde burst onto the major league scene as one of the most heralded young pitching prospects of all-time.
 He was chosen by the Texas Rangers as the first overall selection in the 1973 amateur draft.
 Rushed immediately to the majors at age 18, Clyde debuted on June 27, 1973, against the Minnesota Twins.
 In his appearance, Clyde pitched five innings of one-hit ball and struck out 8 opponents to pick up the win.
+The one hit was a two-run homer by Mike Adams.
 He was wild, however, and walked seven.
-After walking the first two batters he faced (Jerry Terrell and Rod Carew), Clyde then struck out Bobby Darwin, George Mitterwald, and Joe Lis.
+After walking the first two batters he faced (Jerry Terrell and Rod Carew), Clyde then struck out Bobby Darwin, George Mitterwald, and Joe Lis in succession.
 He was the last pitcher 21-or-younger to strike out 8 or more in his big league debut until Jose Fernandez did so in his debut on April 7, 2013.
-Thereafter, Clyde was inconsistent and eventually was sent down to the minors and faded into obscurity.
+Thereafter, Clyde was inconsistent and eventually was sent down to the minors and never achieved significant success in the majors.

 The Baseball Digest article cited above indicated that Clyde may have hurt himself in the majors by linking up with some veterans who liked to party.